almossawi/badarguments/extras/content/posts/main/index.md

 **Running hot**.
 A market may be described as running too hot, and therefore due for a sell-off, by someone who stands to benefit from investors selling their positions.

 **Regime**.
-We call a system of government or an administration a regime if we don't like them.
+We might call a system of government or an administration a regime if we don't like them.
 As recently as a few years ago, in a regional conflict in which two groups are vying for political power, we have headlines from opposite sides, each referring to its preferred group as a government and to the other group as a regime.

 Following a recent transfer of power, a headline in a daily paper reads

 "Fauci says Rabbit administration will be ‘transparent and honest’ on Covid unlike Badger **regime**"

 **Enemy combatant**.
-We call someone an enemy combatant or a guerrilla fighter or an insurgent or an agitator or a rebel or a militia fighter or&mdash;on the flip side a member of the resistance or a commando&mdash;based on whether or not that person's interests match ours.
+We might call someone an enemy combatant or a guerrilla fighter or an insurgent or an agitator or a rebel or a militia fighter or&mdash;on the flip side a member of the resistance or a commando&mdash;based on whether or not that person's interests match ours.

+**Sanctions**.
+We might talk about imposing sanctions on a country, to imply that the country must have done something horrendous, worthy of severe punishment.
+A more useful, sanctimonious, term in some cases than a phrase like "Unilateral economic measures aimed at coercing a population and therefore its government".

 **Indian country**.
-We call a hostile, dangerous territory "Indian country" to bring to mind the image of lawless, bare-chested American Indian men and women on horseback.
+We might call a hostile, dangerous territory "Indian country" to bring to mind the image of lawless, bare-chested American Indian men and women on horseback.

 **Radical**.
 We call someone a radical to create associations with instability and absolutist, impractical, dangerous, idealist thinking.
 For that reason, a person's mere existence may be cause for being called a radical.
 As a wise rabbit once said of his fellow rabbits, often described as radicals for demanding basic mammal rights